RobertPKruger/RockPaperScissors/GameDev.RockPaperScissors.React/gamedev.rockpaperscissors.react.client/README.md

 - Replace `plugin:@typescript-eslint/recommended` to `plugin:@typescript-eslint/recommended-type-checked` or `plugin:@typescript-eslint/strict-type-checked`
 - Optionally add `plugin:@typescript-eslint/stylistic-type-checked`
 - Install [eslint-plugin-react](https://github.com/jsx-eslint/eslint-plugin-react) and add `plugin:react/recommended` & `plugin:react/jsx-runtime` to the `extends` list

+- Applications in this project
+This project demos a couple of application concepts: a rock-paper-scissors and a weather-report page that pulls from the NOAA public api.

+- Rock-Paper-Scissors
+We have a websockets connection.
+We need to create a matchmaking feature to assign an id for pairs of players to track state.
+We need to implement an escrow-type function to hold player moves until both moves are entered, and we need to invalid moves within a tight window, because moves should be effectively simultaneous.

+- Weather Report